veradec/Shinjitsu-Stories/A Simping Hedgehog.md

 <trig>
-CONTENT WARNING: This work is appropriate for readers of age, 18 years and above, due to explicit references to some sexual acts, and strong language.
+This work is appropriate for readers of age, 18 years and above, due to explicit references to some sexual acts, and strong language.

 Also, though, this is a dark comedy, there won't be any offence to any of the races/religions/genders.
 All the dark comedy is done on the